El Sistema Residency

 King Music Residency: Building and Connecting Communities Through Music

-- Teach students to fuse music from varied styles and cultures into new compositions and unique concerts.
+- Blend music from varied styles and cultures into new compositions and unique concerts

 Collective Composition is an opportunity for people to come together and creatively explore and express their stories, ideas and emotions through music.
 Collective Composition emphasizes the creation and performance of music as a process that all people can access, and offers shared experiences through which individuals, communities, and culture may strengthen and expand.
 Led by Dan Trahey, Artistic Director of the Baltimore Symphony’s OrchKids, students will use themes inspired by the mash-up concept to create their own original compositions.